 Training and Capacity Building Coordinator, National Centre for Research Methods, University of Southampton

-The course gives a non-technical introduction to understanding and estimating quantile treatment effects.
+The online course gives a non-technical introduction to understanding and estimating quantile treatment effects.
 Quantile treatment effects have become more popular as the importance of heterogeneity in treatment effects is recognized and interest in distributional estimators increases.